 Jharkhand: With margins of less than 500, these constituencies are witnessing a photo-finish

 New Delhi, Dec 23: Some constituencies in Jharkhand are witnessing a photo finish.
-The the difference in margins in these constituencies are below the 500 mark.
+The difference in margins in these constituencies is below the 500 marks.

 In the Bishrampur seat, independent candidate, Naresh Prasad Singh is leading over the BJP's Ramchandra Chandravanshi by just 299 votes.
 In Gomia, the JMM's Babita Devi is leading of Labodar Mahto of the AJSU by 409 votes.